 It’s your party, so who you invite to your rehearsal dinner is up to you!
 But, we get that it’s tricky.
 Following these rules will leave you with a guest list you feel good about:

 Inviting your entire wedding party is a must.
 This includes all groomsmen and bridesmaids, plus their dates.
 If you’re having flower girls or ring bearers, they and their families should also attend.
 Remember to also invite anyone who is supporting you on your wedding day, such as your personal attendant and reception hosts.

 No matter who is officiating your ceremony, be sure to invite them and their significant other to the rehearsal dinner.

 If you have other friends or family participating in your ceremony, invite them as well.

 Your closest family members should receive an invitation to your rehearsal dinner.
 This will be different for everyone.
 For some, it’s parents, siblings or grandparents.
 For others it might include some extended family members as well.

-And finally, if you don’t want little ones there, you do not have to invite children to your rehearsal dinner.
-Make sure their parents know it’s an adult’s only party by stating it on your invitation or simply zipping them a quick message asking the parents to please make it a date night.
+The choice is yours!
+If you don’t want little ones there, you do not have to invite children to your rehearsal dinner.
+Just make sure parents know it’s an adult’s only party by stating it on your invitation, or simply zipping them a quick message asking the parents to please make it a date night.

 xoxo – the Team at Ann’s